UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_00.md

 # Module Learning Outcomes

-Notes: In this module you will be introduced to the Scikit-learn library and the fundamental concepts of machine learning.
+Notes: In this module we will be learning about the importance of data visualization and how a grammar of graphics can help us effectively visualize data.

 ---